• Home

 • Health insurance company name, address, and phone number.
 If the veteran is covered by insurance through their spouse or someone else, they should include that as well

-• Policy holder name, policy number, and group code
+• Policyholder name, policy number, and group code

-• Whether or not the veteran is eligible for medicaid, or if they are enrolled in Medicare Hospital Insurance Part A, and the effective date
+• Whether or not the veteran is eligible for Medicaid, or if they are enrolled in Medicare Hospital Insurance Part A, and the effective date

 Dependent Information